danfuzz/samizdat/doc/samizdat-0.md

 <br><br>
 ### Primitive Library: Ultraprimitive Functions

-This set of primitive functions are required in order to execute parse trees as produced by `sam0Tree` (see which).
+This set of primitive functions is required in order to execute parse trees as produced by `sam0Tree` (see which).

 #### `makeHighlet type value? <> highlet`